Evyatar-git/whatsapp-weather-bot/README.md

 Notes:
 - The compose file sets `API_HOST=0.0.0.0` and `API_PORT=8000` by default.
-- Healthcheck is enabled; container will report healthy when `/health` returns 200.
+- Healthcheck is enabled; container reports healthy when `/health` returns 200 (checked via curl).
 - Optional local conveniences (commented in `docker-compose.yml`):
   - Map `./.env.local` to `/app/.env` if you use a local env file
   - Mount `./src` for hot-reload during development